Some info has been automatically translated. Show original language

 Santa Fe is North America’s oldest capital city and the oldest European establishment west of the Mississippi.
 But those long roots simply set the scene for the destination that calls itself the City Different.
 Whether it’s diving into Santa Fe’s diverse art scene, staying in one of the city’s traditional casita vacation rentals, or exploring the historic downtown surrounding the Palace of the Governors, everything in the area is sprinkled with a taste of Old West charm.

-Top things to do in Santa Fe
+What are the top things to do in Santa Fe?

 Georgia O’Keeffe Museum